stfn-ko/Ronin/README.md

 ## Idea

 Ronin will not have classes.
-It will have so called parent functions that contain a set of smaller functions, those can be called at any moment with syntax like:
+It will have so called modules that contain a set of smaller functions, those can be called at any moment with syntax like:

 ```perl
 # In Ronin, every value defaults to a read-only permission.